Python ·

 im = Image.fromarray(output_image)

-Simply change the filename to your file, and you are good to go.
+Simply change the filename to your own image, and you are good to go.
 Below you can see an example of the input and output of the program.

 Image without image recognition